DeepSmeag/commonMLalgorithms/README.md

 <br>

-I would recommend leaving Neural Networks for last, as it opens the discussion of deep learning, which is a whole topic in itself.
+I would recommend leaving Neural Networks for last, as it introduces the discussion about deep learning, which is a whole topic in itself.
 These days, most research is about deep networks, no matter what their specific architecture is, so that topic should be a different category.